icgc-argo/argo-docs/docs/data-access/daco/applying.md

 ### Eligible Project Guidelines
 While there is great potential of data sharing for scientific research, caution is required when sharing data about individuals participating in genomic research because genomic data, like other types of medical data, can contain personal and identifying information.

-Some specific criteria that the ICGC DACO will look for are as follows:
+ICGC DACO provides controlled access to public and private researchers (PIs) that apply for access and the access conditions are the same for both types of researchers.
+The application must be completed and submitted through the [online submission system](https://daco.icgc-argo.org).
+The qualification requirements for applicants are:

 1. **The Applicant** must be an independent researcher affiliated with a legal entity (e.g. university professor, researcher in a private company, independent researchers able to apply for federal research grants, etc.), and they **must review and sign the finalized application**.
 1. A qualified **Institutional Representative** of a legal entity has the administrative power to legally commit that entity to the terms and conditions of the Data Access Agreement (e.g. Vice-President Research, a Research Director, or a Contracts Officer for the entity), and **must review and sign the finalized application**.